Egyptians vote in referendum to extend Sisi’s rule

 Human Rights Watch also took issue with the referendum on extending Sisi’s rule, saying the “constitutional amendments” would “entrench repression”.

-Pro-Sisi campaign volunteers handed out boxed meals at four different polling stations in Cairo to voters after they had cast their ballots, AFP reporters said.

-A parliamentarian greeted voters and volunteers gave out vouchers for the meals in the Shubra district.

-In Manyal, a DJ blared loud patriotic songs extolling the virtues of Egypt under Sisi’s leadership, including a new song by iconic Lebanese diva Nancy Ajram dedicated to Egypt and called "Ragel ibn Ragel" (What a fine man).
+A DJ blared loud patriotic songs extolling the virtues of Egypt under Sisi’s leadership, including a new song called “I adore Egypt” by iconic Lebanese diva Nancy Ajram.

 But not everyone is upbeat about the changes.

-Sporting casual attire, a voter in his mid-30s told AFP in Cairo: "We are all staff in the same company and we were instructed by management to go vote.
+Sporting casual attire, a mid-thirties voter at another polling station in the capital told AFP: “We are all staff in the same company and we were instructed by management to go vote.

-"I want to say ‘No’... on extending the presidential terms and the amendments related to the judiciary," he said declining to give his name for fear of repercussions.
+“I want to say ‘No’... on extending the presidential terms and the amendments related to the judiciary,” he said declinining to give his name for fear of repercussions.

 He pointed to his bosses nearby who were making sure employees were voting.